Elijah5/Jablinski-Discord-Bot/README.md

 # Jablinski-Discord-Bot

-A Python based Discord bot using Discord.py 2.0 (Post Rewrite) with moderation tools, games, and F1 commands.
+A Python based Discord bot using Discord.py 2.0 (Post Rewrite) with moderation tools, games, etc.

 Add this bot to a server by clicking on the link in the sidebar.